louiswilliams/queueup-spotify/README.md

 Available Players:

-  - [Android Player](https://github.com/extrakt/queueup-player-android): An ready-to-run AndroidStudio project.
+  - [Android Player](https://play.google.com/store/apps/details?id=org.louiswilliams.queueupplayer): Get it on the Google Play Store
+  - [iOS](https://itunes.apple.com/us/app/queueup-player/id1028056241?mt=8): Get it on the iOS App store
   - [Node.js Player](https://github.com/extrakt/queueup-spotify-client): Requires some setup, but effectively the same as the Android player, just on a desktop platform.
-  - [iOS](https://github.com/reynoldsjay/queueup-player-ios): XCode project with iPhone player.

 Notes: